Cezary-Nakielski/Project-Four-Forumbus/README.md

 Error I encountered - Refused to apply style from static/css/style.css because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.
 Solution I applied - Used {% static 'css/style.css' %} instead of href="static/css/style.css" in base.html.

+Since pylint in Gitpod did not read docstrings properly, I opted for using one-line comments.

 No known bugs were left to correct.